yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 1. The **files folder**: Contains the files created by the agent app.
 1. The **instructions folder**: Contains the instructions passed to the LLM.
-1. The **main.py**: The entry point for the app, containing its main logic.
+1. The **main.py** Python script: The entry point for the app, containing its main logic.
-1. The **sales_data.py**: Contains the function logic to execute dynamic SQL queries against the SQLite database.
+1. The **sales_data.py** Python script: Contains the function logic to execute dynamic SQL queries against the SQLite database.
-1. The **stream_event_handler.py**: Contains the event handler logic for token streaming.
+1. The **stream_event_handler.py** Python script: Contains the event handler logic for token streaming.

 ![Lab folder structure](./media/project-structure-self-guided.png)